November 30th

 Commentary:

 Flowers get tied into a garland using a string.
-That thread, in the form of a garland, will be offered to the Lord.
+This thread, in the form of a garland, will be offered to the Lord.
 It attains the highest respect of being at His feet or better yet, close to His heart.
 People would even wear it on their heads!
 Usually, nobody would wear just a string of thread on their hair as an adornment.
 But it is the company of the flowers that brings honor to the thread.

 pada vigrahaH: